-The City Council also approved provisions to allow the Planning Commission to approve modifications to the designation of "natural grade" where grading is required to permit development at the minimum density of 25 to 30 height to be measured from finished grade instead of the lower of natural or finished grade by right on sites achieving at least 25 dwelling units per net acre due to geotechnical concerns; drainage or flood control requirements; accessibility requirements; environmental remediation; or other factors in the R-30 Overlay zone.
+The City Council also asked that provisions be adopted to allow the Planning Commission to approve modifications to the designation of "natural grade" where grading is required due to geotechnical concerns; drainage or flood control requirements; accessibility requirements; environmental remediation; or where a modification is needed to permit development at the minimum net density of 25 to 30 units per acre.

-The above standards-, along with other regulatory changes to remove potential constraints to development, will be incorporated in Zoning Code Section 30.16., Residential Zones, and relevant Specific Plans.
+The above standards will be incorporated in Zoning Code Section 30.16., Residential Zones, and relevant Specific Plans.
 'By right' approval will be specified for projects containing at least 20 percent lower income housing and not including a subdivision, as required by Government Code Section 65583.2(h), and replacement affordable housing will be mandated on all sites identified in the Housing Element as required by Government Code Section 65583.2(g)(3).
 All sites designated can accommodate 16 units or more.
 Some of the sites consist of several individual parcels that are in common ownership.
-Although only two of the individual parcels are too small to contain 16 units, the rezoning will apply only to projects containing at least 16 units to ensure that lots are consolidated as needed.
+Although only three of the individual parcels are too small to contain 16 units, the rezoning will apply only to projects containing at least 16 units to ensure that lots are consolidated as needed.